dill-lab/dill-lab.github.io/_pages/about.md

 - What does our data tell us about our models?
   : What makes a data collection valuable for instruction tuning or finetuning large language models?
 Is all human feedback equally valuable under PPO or DPO?
 Our [Dataset Cartography](https://arxiv.org/abs/2009.10795) offers point estimates, and [V-Information](https://arxiv.org/abs/2110.08420) offers both point and aggregate estimates of data quality.
 How can we build similar estimates for generative models?
 Are all modalities and all data necessary in [multimodal settings](https://arxiv.org/abs/2309.09405)?

-- How can our models help us understand reveal our society?
+- How can our models help us understand our society?
   : How far can language models go in helping us understand [complex social phenomena such as homelessness](https://dill-lab.github.io/oath-frames/)?
 Is it possible to create [collaborative setups between humans and generative models](https://arxiv.org/abs/2201.05955) to this end?
 What role does [conversational and social context](https://arxiv.org/abs/2306.01985) play in this understanding?
 Can socio-technical solutions [work well for all](https://arxiv.org/abs/2111.07997)?